odud-by/uae-fdi-resilience-analysis/README.md

 ### ARDL Scenario Results

-Using the estimated ARDL framework and the macroeconomic assumptions above, conditional forecasts for FDI inflows are generated for 2025 and 2026.
+Using the estimated ARDL framework and the macroeconomic assumptions above, conditional forecasts for 2025 and 2026 are generated.
 The table below reflect pure ARDL forecasts, prior to any anchor adjustment or blending.

 | Scenario   | FDI 2025 (USD bn) | FDI 2026 (USD bn) |
 |------------|-------------------|-------------------|